 Narcissist.
 The name may conjure up an image of a self-absorbed, megalomaniac boss who is always bragging about his accomplishments.
-He is a sponge that can't get enough praise and approval from his staff.
+The big guy is a sponge that cannot get enough praise and approval from his staff.
 He has unreasonably high expectations and is vicious with anyone who falls short.

-It's also the vain drama queen who continually demands attention from others.
-If people don't measure up to her expectations, she ignores them or takes revenge.
+In women, narcissists are vain drama queens who continually demand attention from others.
+If people don't measure up to their expectations, she ignores them or takes revenge.

 Characteristics of a Narcissist

 Narcissists are very difficult to deal with because they have a false belief system about themselves and others.
 According to the Mayo Clinic and other sources, the following are the more common signs of this condition:

 - There is nothing wrong with them

 - Have an inflated sense of entitlement and deserve the best of everything